 The roundabouts on U.S. 40 alternative was eliminated for not meeting the project's purpose.
-Specifically, widening U.S. 40 at intersections on Main Street to accommodate a roundabout size that meets traffic demand would not allow Heber City to meet their vision for the historic town center and would be difficult for large vehicles to navigate.
-A smaller, two-lane roundabout at intersections was examined, but it would not support projected traffic volumes in 2050 and it would fail the local mobility criteria for all intersections reviewed.
-Widening U.S. 40 at intersections to accommodate a three-lane roundabout (to support the traffic demand) would be visually and functionally incompatible with Heber City's vision for Main Street (wide sidewalks, bike lanes, landscaping, and a reduced speed limit).
-A three-lane roundabout also proved to not be able to accommodate traffic volumes in 2050 and would be difficult for trucks to navigate.
-Widening U.S. 40 at intersections to accommodate a three-lane roundabout would further degrade the comfort of the roadway for pedestrians and cyclists.
-Widening U.S. 40 would also impact Heber City's historic buildings and valued places, taking some land away from the Tabernacle Square to accommodate a wider footprint for U.S. 40.
+Specifically, widening U.S. 40 at intersections on Main Street to accommodate either a two-lane or three-lane roundabout would not improve local mobility, would be difficult for large vehicles to navigate, and would not allow Heber City to meet their vision for the historic town center.
+A smaller, two-lane roundabout at intersections was initially examined, but it would not support projected traffic volumes in 2050 and it would fail the local mobility criteria for all intersections reviewed.
+Widening U.S. 40 at intersections to accommodate a threelane roundabout (to support the traffic demand) also proved to not be able to accommodate traffic volumes in 2050 and would be difficult for trucks to navigate.
+A three-lane roundabout would be visually and functionally incompatible with Heber City's vision for Main Street (wide sidewalks, bike lanes, landscaping, and a reduced speed limit).
+And, widening U.S. 40 would also impact Heber City's historic buildings and valued places, taking some land away from the Tabernacle Square to accommodate a wider footprint for U.S. 40.
+It is important to note that there are no existing three-lane roundabouts in the United States, and therefore they are not a common solution with proven transportation benefits.
 This alternative does not satisfy the project's purpose and is therefore not reasonable.